bbor/bbor.github.io/index.md

 	});
 </script>

-To try it out for realz, you can [install a trial](https://www.autodesk.com/products/stingray/overview) and choose **Help > Hands-on Training Mission** from the main menu.

 # Stingray SDK Help

 Customers use the SDK to write plugins that extend the Stingray environment to work with custom kinds of content and third-party software.